Time, Form, Concept

 Cast brass, 80cm x 54cm x 35cm, 2013

 The composition with the birds reflects the need of man to transcend the limitations of his nature.
 An upward route towards freedom!
+The work is placed at the grand staircase leading to the upper floor of the Museum’s exhibitions.

 Rowing